Aielite29/skin-cancer-detetction/README.md

 Use these predictions as additional features for gradient boosting models.
 Apply the ensemble strategy to generate final probabilities for each lesion.

-# Configuration
-You can modify parameters such as model architecture, learning rate, and sampling techniques in the configuration files (train_config.py and test_config.py) to customize the training and inference pipelines.

 # Composite Loss
 To optimize model performance, a composite loss function was used:
 Binary Cross-Entropy Loss: For classification accuracy.
 Focal Loss: To handle class imbalance.
-Dice Loss: To improve segmentation quality.

 # Evaluation Metric
 The competition uses partial Area Under the ROC Curve (pAUC) above an 80% true positive rate (TPR) as the primary metric.
 This ensures that models are highly sensitive in clinical practice settings where false negatives are unacceptable.